Center for Biologics Evaluation and Research: Authority

 As of July 2006 CBER's authority resides in sections 351 and 361 of the Public Health Service Act and in various sections of the Food, Drug and Cosmetic Act.

 Section 351 of the Public Health Service Act requires licensure of biological products that travel in interstate commerce in the United States.
 CBER may deny licensure or suspend or cancel a current license if a manufacturer does not comply with requirements.
 Unlicensed blood products used within the boundaries of a state are not unusual, and these products are subject to general regulations from other FDA legal authorities.

-Section 361 of the same act allows the Surgeon General to make and enforce regulations to control the interstate spread of communicable disease.
+Section 361 of the same act allows the surgeon general to make and enforce regulations to control the interstate spread of communicable disease.
 This broad authority has been delegated to the FDA through a Memorandum of Understanding.
 Many of the products overseen by CBER are also considered drugs, and are subject to the same rules and regulations as any other drug product from the Food, Drug, and Cosmetic Act.

 From these legal authorities, CBER publishes regulations which are included in the first chapter Title 21 of the Code of Federal Regulations.
 Most of the regulations specific to CBER are found from 21CFR600-680.
 21CFR1271 contains the rules for HCT/Ps.
 For products which are also drugs, such as blood for transfusion, rules in 21CFR200 and following apply.
 Other general rules, such as the regulations for clinical trials involving human subjects in 21CFR50, may also apply.

 In addition to these laws and guidelines, CBER also publishes guidance documents.
 These are not requirements, but are generally followed by industry.
 Licensed manufacturers are expected to adopt either the guidance or an equivalent process.
 In some cases, the guidance documents have the force of regulation because they are written to clarify existing rules.

 Vaccine Adverse Event Reporting System

 As of 2003, the Vaccine Adverse Event Reporting System was based on a data integration platform from Informatica.
-The FDA uses this software to analyze data on adverse reactions to vaccines and other biological, in order to improve regulation.
+The FDA uses this software to analyze data on adverse reactions to vaccines and other biologics in order to improve regulation.